By Steve & Tamami Laser reporting from Tokyo, Japan

 Our last video in this story is a brief look at the Toontown area of Tokyo Disneyland.

-Toontown, located next to Tomorrowland, is a popular spot for families with small children.
+Toontown, located next to Tomorrowland, is a popular spot for families.
 With the exception of Roger Rabbit’s Car Toon Spin (a bit fast-paced for tiny tots) youngsters can enjoy this area and meet Disney characters in their “houses.”

 Toontown “meet-and-greet” attractions include Goofy’s Paint ‘n’ Play House, Donald’s Boat, and Chip ‘n’ Dale’s Treehouse.